The Midnighters: 2012 Rock and Roll Hall of Fame induction

 In 2012, the Midnighters as a group were inducted into the Rock and Roll Hall of Fame.
 A special subcommittee, appointed by the Rock and Roll Hall of Fame, addressed the question of recognizing pioneering groups that had not been inducted in the Hall's early years when their frontmen were inducted.
 As a result of this committee's decision, the Midnighters were automatically inducted into the Rock and Roll Hall of Fame alongside Hank Ballard, without the normal process of nomination and voting, under the premise that they should have been inducted with Ballard in 1990.
 The inducted members were Henry Booth, Billy Davis, Cal Green, Arthur Porter, Lawson Smith, Charles Sutton, Norman Thrasher, and Sonny Woods.
 Original Midnighters Smith (now known as Abdul Bin-Asad) and Thrasher, the last surviving members of the group, accepted the induction on behalf of the group and acknowledged departed members, including the group's founder, Alonzo Tucker, who was not inducted.

-In 2015, Hank Ballard & the Midnighters were inducted into the third class of the Rhythm and Blues Music Hall of Fame, in Cleveland.
+In 2015, Hank Ballard & the Midnighters were inducted into the third class of the Rhythm & Blues Music Hall of Fame, in Cleveland.

 Hank Ballard & the Midnighters set a music industry milestone in 1960, by becoming the first group in history to place 3 hit singles in the Billboard Hot 100 at the same time: Finger Poppin' Time", "Let's Go, Let's Go, Let's Go" and "The Twist" in mid-July, 1960.
 The Midnighters held this record until it was finally broken by the Beatles in 1964.